 During this pandemic that struck Boulder Valley in March 2020, BVSD stood out for its leadership and tireless work to support students.
-As we embark on a new school year we are continuing to lead the way, offering improved remote learning and equitable services to meet the needs of all of our students and families.
+As we approach the end of this unprecedented school year, we begin to reflect on how far we've come since the beginning and are continuing to offer improved remote learning, supports for students and equitable services to meet the needs of all of our students and families.

 Over the summer, a group of elementary teachers, led by Foothill Elementary principal Nicholas Vanderpol, developed thousands of instructional videos to support elementary teachers and students.
 It was a labor of love meant, aimed at supporting their colleagues during the pandemic.